two women creating an llc

 Step 8: Open a business bank account

-This step is not a legal requirement but is a key best practice for anyone who is creating an LLC and is one of the steps outlined in our guide: 10 steps to starting a business.
+Opening a business bank account step is a key best practice for anyone who has created an LLC and is one of the steps outlined in our guide: 10 steps to starting a business.
 It is crucial to separate business finances from personal ones.
 This is one of the main factors that courts consider when deciding whether to pierce an LLC’s veil and hold the member liable for the LLC’s debts.
 A business credit card can also be used to keep personal and business transactions separate, as well as to help build business credit.

-Most banks require company details, such as formation date, business type, and owner names and addresses, and EIN.
+Most banks require company details to open a business account, such as formation date, business type, and owner names and addresses, and EIN.

 Step 9: Register to do business in other states (if necessary)

-If your LLC will be doing business in more than just the formation state, you will have to register — or foreign qualify — in each additional state. (“Foreign” refers to a state or jurisdiction other than your formation state.)
+If your LLC will be doing business in more than just the formation state, you will have to register — also known as “foreign qualifying” — in each additional state. (“Foreign” refers to a state or jurisdiction other than your formation state.)
 Foreign qualification generally requires filing an application for authority with the Secretary of State.
 A Certificate of Good Standing is often required as well.
-The LLC will also have to appoint and maintain a registered agent.
+The LLC will also have to appoint and maintain a registered agent in each additional state.

 Many factors are used to determine whether a company is transacting business in a state, and therefore needs to foreign qualify.
 Some of the common criteria include whether your company -